blackboard/bb-learn-ultra-embedded-content/example-apps/jsx/rte-youtube-search/README.md

 # YouTube Search Content Provider
 YouTube Search provides an interface to search YouTube for relevant content and select a video from search results.

+TODO: This is configured to use some form of authorization with BbLearn.
+Update to run locally, and mock the authorization for demonstration

 # NPM Commands

 ## How to install dependencies